 The statue is another example of the art deco style found in Rio.
 It is 30 metres (98 ft) tall with an 8 metre (26 ft) pedestal base and was sculpted by a French-Polish sculptor Paul Landowski.
 The whole project took nine years to complete and it now recognized as one of the New Seven Wonders of the World along with the Great Wall of China, Taj Mahal and the Colosseum.

 A visit to Sugarloaf Mountain guarantees wonderful views of the city.
 Sugarloaf’s peak rises up 296 meters above the Guanabara Bay and overlooks the Atlantic ocean.
+This is definitely one of the most impressive of the Rio de Janeiro points of interest.
 While the views are always stunning, you can catch a very instagrammable sunset there.
 Cable cars run the 1,400 metre journey every 20 min between the Pão de Açúcar and the Morro da Urca peaks.
 You can buy tickets at the station located on Praia Vermehla.

 Crime and safety

 Rio de Janeiro is not exactly the safest city in the world.
-The crime stats alone can be enough to scare visitors away, but that can be said about many places.
-While I’m not discounting this issue, I’ve never felt unsafe in Rio.
+The crime stats alone can be enough to scare visitors away.
+While I’m not discounting this issue, it’s important to be aware of your surroundings.
 As a visitor, you have to exercise caution and common sense.
 While most Brazilians I’ve met were friendly and almost surprised that anyone would want to visit their country, not everyone you meet will mean you well.